selwynpolit/d9book/book/blocks.md

 ## Add a configuration form to your block

-Making a block configurable means it has a form where you can specify its settings e.g. for menu block you specify menu levels.
+Making a block configurable means it has a form where you can specify its settings, e.g., for menu block, you specify menu levels.
 Ignore this if your block does not need any configuration.

 To make your block configurable, override 3 methods from BlockBase.